Cataracts

 EXTENDED RANGE OF VISION IOL

-This newest design of lenses provides high-quality continuous vision so patients can see clearly at near, intermediate and far-away distances, and points in between, while wearing glasses less.
-The lens material allows distribution of light to different distances, similar to the Multifocal IOLs, but newer technology allows improved continuity of vision between daytime and nighttime as well as having a low incidence of halo and glare.
+These lenses are meant for patients with an active lifestyle who want great distance and intermediate vision, but who don’t mind wearing glasses for near activities.
+The lens material allows for a continuous distribution of light from distance and intermediate focal points, and allows for an improved continuity of vision between daytime and nighttime.
+The design, in turn, has a low incidence of halos and glare.
 This lens corrects for presbyopia and astigmatism, if needed.
-As above, this lens may not be appropriate in patients who have had vision correction in the past, such as LASIK, PRK, or RK.
-Example includes: Tecnis Symfony IOL.
+As above, this lens may not be appropriate in patients who have had vision correction in the past, such as LASIK, PRK, and RK.

 Special Considerations